PrefectHQ/prefect/docs/concepts/task-runners.md

     pass
 ```

-If you specify a task runner, a task runner instance of that type is created with the default settings.
+If you specify an uninitialized task runner class, a task runner instance of that type is created with the default settings.
 You can also pass additional configuration parameters for task runners that accept parameters, such as [`DaskTaskRunner`](/api-ref/prefect/task-runners/#prefect.task_runners.DaskTaskRunner) and [`RayTaskRunner`](/api-ref/prefect/task-runners/#prefect.task_runners.RayTaskRunner).

 ## Running tasks on Dask